GZ-Casey/GZ-Casey/README.md

 I do consider myself a "hater".
 I dislike headcanons.
 I dislike overpowered OCs.
 I dislike extreme self-shippers.
 I "police" joy and wimsy in exchange of structure and rules.
 This doesn't mean I will attack you if you like or partake in those things.
 I will keep to myself when the topic arises.
 I will simply not engage.
 HOWEVER, I adore Alternative Universes.
 It might sound hypocritical but that is one of the rules I follow.
 If the "headcanon" is apllied in an Alternative Universe?
 I won't have anything against it.

 That said, my current interests do include Undertale AUs.
 I love Evangelion and Resident Evil.
-I really like Danganronpa and Madoka Magica.
+I really like Danganronpa, Serial Experiments Lain, and Madoka Magica.

 </details>